sapogov1978/SM_parser_n_analyzer/README.md

 - Centralized storage of posts and accounts in PostgreSQL.
 - Centralized logging and metrics.
 - Account ingestion via Telegram bot (https://github.com/sapogov1978/Links-Collection-Telegram-Bot).
-- Synchronization and account import from Google Sheets.
+- Import of accounts list from Google Sheets.

 ---